3mcd/javelin/docs-src/content/ecs/systems.md

 ### Modifying State

-In order to mutate game state you'll need access to the `World` that called the system.
+In order to mutate game state within a system, you'll need access to the world that is executing it it.
 The world that is currently executing a tick is passed as the system's first argument:

 ```ts
 function sys_munch_doritos(world: World<number>) {